 Intellectual Property doTerra has also created an essential oil blend (Immortelle) which they may or may not know is also the name of a line from La’Occitane, a French company which uses essential oils similar to those marketed in the DoTerra product with the same name.
 If doTerra wants to stay a long time player in the essential oil industry, they’ll have to be more innovative in creating products that stand out from competition, not create threats to patents, trademarks or intellectual property.

 For the time being, Young Living continues to build a cache of research and results with their products. doTerra is on the defense and must prove themselves in this new game of aromatherapy by playing clean and growing their expertise reputation in the essential oil industry.
 Integrity and trust are built over time, especially in the essential oil industry where purity, consistency and truth in labeling is a must.
 If everyone focuses on creating the best products, everyone wins with fair pricing and enough business for everyone.
-This topic has hit a little too close to home in my business as you can read in Plagiarism and the Art of Aromatherapy.
 There are a lot of self-made “experts” on the internet, some very aggressive with marketing.
-The bottom line is you have to be an educated consumer, look past the hype, pay attention and ask the right questions if you want to invest in the right companies.
+The bottom line is you have to be an educated consumer, look past the hype, pay attention and ask the right questions if you want to invest in quality oils.

 Is integrity important to you when you decide where to shop?
 How do you determine if a company is practicing with integrity?
 I invite you to leave your polite comments below.
 I also welcome any research and facts you have that will add value to this information.